geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 It turns out that data flow, it's not like the instructions are just basically different ways of triggering ALUs, whatever.
 It's not that important.
 But what matters is your data flow.
-What matters is think of how your data is flowing through your whole network and then think of what your...
-So the Qualcomm DSP has this 128-wide... vector register, and then the main instruction that gets you flops, the DSP tensor core, so to say, it's not really a tensor core, is this multiply two vectors together and then do four wide reduces, like take each chunk of four and then reduce that into N32.
+What matters is think of how your data is flowing through your whole network and then think of what your..
+So the Qualcomm DSP has this 128-wide.. vector register, and then the main instruction that gets you flops, the DSP tensor core, so to say, it's not really a tensor core, is this multiply two vectors together and then do four wide reduces, like take each chunk of four and then reduce that into N32.
 And that's like the main instruction.
 So now optimize everything to use that instruction, basically.